TimmyCOCO/Resort-Web-App/README.md

 ### `npm i json-server`

-In the project directory, you can run:
+Open a new terminal on the project directory and run:

 ### `json-server --watch -p 2000 db.json`